Course Outline

 Goal:

-The goal of this task is to demonstrate and develop your knowledge and analysis of genre and narrative film codes and conventions, as well as screen terminology, language and aesthetics.
-This is an authentic assessment because it develops a critical literacy around screen production contexts that will be crucial to graduates working in the screen industry.
+To demonstrate and develop your knowledge and analysis of genre and narrative film codes and conventions, as well as screen terminology, language and aesthetics.

 Format: